promptable/streamlit-playground/README.md

-# Streamlit Playground (GPT3, etc)
+# Streamlit Playground (e.g. OpenAI Playground)

-(Attempt) to replicate OAI playground in Streamlit, but with additional features like testing/saving batch inputs.
+(Attempt) to replicate OpenAI playground in Streamlit, but with additional features like running batches of inputs.

 ## Setup

 Requires Python 3.6+.
-Tested on Mac M1.
+Tested on Mac M1 Python 3.9.

 1. Create an account with OpenAI and add your API key to `.env.secrets`